 - Information that you provide to us such as your name, address, date of birth, telephone number, email address, bank account and payment card details and any feedback you give to us, including by phone, email, post, or when you communicate with us via social media;

-- When reviewing your application for products and Services offered by Sainsbury's Bank or Argos Financial Services (for example, insurance, loans or credit cards) we will take into account other information about you such as your employment details, financial position, information taken from identification documents such as your passport or driving licence, your insurance, criminal and medical history, and details about additional insured parties and cardholders or joint policyholders;
+- Information required to make decisions about your application for products and services offered by Sainsbury’s Bank or Argos Financial Services (for example, insurance, loans or credit cards) such as your employment details, financial position, information taken from identification documents such as your passport or driving licence, your insurance, criminal and medical history, and details about additional insured parties and cardholders or joint policyholders;

-- Your account login details, including your user name and chosen password;
+- Your account login details for our services, including your user name and chosen password;

 - Information about any device you have used to access our Services (such as your device’s make and model, browser or IP address) and also how you use our Services.
 For example, we try to identify which of our apps you use and when and how you use them.
 If you use our websites, we try to identify when and how you use those websites too;